aktentasche/ta-kids-tube/README.md

 - Countdown timer to stop the video playback (after all, kids should not watch that much TV)
 - Autoplay of the next video in the playlist (see also [tubearchivist#226](https://github.com/tubearchivist/tubearchivist/issues/226))
 - Bulk editing of playlist (for example for downloading a bunch of Peppa Pig Videos using the [browser extension](https://github.com/tubearchivist/browser-extension) and then bulk add them to a Peppa Pig playlist)
-- Remote playback control via browser on different machine than where the video is played

 ## Limitations

 - This is supposed to be an addition to the TubeArchivist functionality, so downloading, subscribing etc. have to be done in the TubeArchivist frontend
-- Currently only one concurrent playback is supported w.r.t. remote control

 ## Why not contribute to TubeArchivist?